crandylb/small/README.txt

 This directory tests the CASE statement.
 The case label list is zero indexed by the value of the case expression.
 Each case skips to the end of the case statement on completion.

+lib
+This directory contains libs1.a, a library for Small programs.
+The library contains the grandios.o, smallio.o, cat2.o, iform.o, and iread.o object modules.
+The makefile shows how the library is made using ar.
+The library is used by gcc with -L defining the path to the library, and -ls1 to link any needed modules.
+Note that only "s1" is given to the -l option, and "lib" and ".a" will be assumed automatically.

 SmallPocketGuide.odt and .pdf
 This quick reference guide contains a summary of Small and Mill, including